Karvel/my-first-blog/README.md

 An introduction to Django following the tutorial at http://tutorial.djangogirls.org/en/index.html

 A simple web application hosted at http://karvel.pythonanywhere.com/ for a blog, where I can add, edit, and delete posts.
-I have also added some basic login authentication and security.
+I have also added some basic login authentication, security, and comments with comment moderation.